heistp/qdisc-custom-classification/README.md

 to override the host and flow hash.
 We can't do this with ipsets, at least directly.

-Instead, we use use the skbinfo extension of ipsets to set either the priority field or a firewall mark, which like classids are also 32-bit unsigned values, then we use either [tc-flow](https://man7.org/linux/man-pages/man8/tc-flow.8.html) or
+Instead, we use the skbinfo extension of ipsets to set either the priority field or a firewall mark, which like classids are also 32-bit unsigned values, then we use either [tc-flow](https://man7.org/linux/man-pages/man8/tc-flow.8.html) or